microsoft/MIDI/README.md

 ### Long-term project features

 * Virtual / App-to-App MIDI
-* New MIDI transport standards (Bluetooth, network, etc.) as they are adopted by the MIDI Association
+* New MIDI 2 transport standards (Bluetooth, network, etc.) as they are adopted by the MIDI Association
 * A full suite of MIDI utility, debugging, configuration, and diagnostic tools both visual and command-line.
-Examples:
+Including:
   * command-line tools for enumerating devices, and performing typical automatable tasks
   * A friendly user interface for managing MIDI devices and their configuration on the PC
   * A MIDI monitor
   * Sysex transfer and librarian tools
+  * Possible musician performance-focused tools like patch switching, controllers, etc.
 * MIDI processor plug-ins
   * Remap MIDI notes, velocity curves, and more
   * Reroute MIDI messages
   * Filter out certain MIDI messages for a specific port
+  * more

 For these long-term goals, we will be partnering with the community of developers to help ensure we have the right tools and utilities to meet your support needs and everyone's customers' needs, all